benbjohnson/litestream.io/content/reference/config.md

 - `snapshot-interval`—Specifies how often new snapshots will be created.
 This is used to reduce the time to restore since newer snapshots will have fewer WAL frames to apply.
 Retention still applies to these snapshots.

-Not enabled by default.
+  If you do not set a snapshot interval then a new snapshot will be created whenever retention is performed.
+Retention occurs every 24 hours by default.

 - `validation-interval`—When specified, Litestream will automatically restore and validate that the data on the replica matches the local copy.
 Disabled by